Climbing plant combinations

 Feast your eyes on some of our favourite climber combinations, including picks for fragrance and for growing in containers.

-Whether they’re concealing walls and fences, or cloaking arches and pergolas with foliage and flowers, every garden should make room for a climber or two.
+Whether they're concealing walls and fences, or cloaking arches and pergolas with foliage and flowers, every garden should make room for a climbing plant or two.

 While they're often grown solo, there are some beautiful ways to combine climbers with one or more plants either at their base or scrambling through them.

 Be inspired by some of our favourite climbing plant combinations, below.

 This containerised climbing plant combination is peppered with the purple blooms of the morning glory vine, Ipomoea 'Grandpa Ott' and Verbena 'Imagination'.
 Both are annuals, so will grow quickly to cover obelisks and other supports.
 Take a look at Monty Don's advice on how to grow annual climbers in pots.

 This combination of black-eyed Susan, Spanish flag and gazanias is all about fiery, vibrant colour.
 Here's our step-by-step guidance on how to create this fiery gazania and black-eyed Susan container display.

 This sweetly-scented combination of honeysuckle (Lonicera periclymenum 'Scentsation') and sweet rocket (Hesperis matrionalis) is ideal for full sun or part shade.
 Create an area for scented plants to make the most of the fragrances.

 Clematis and ornamental grasses